fushinari/fushinari.github.io/reo/index.md

 ## Qt GUI

 There is now a Qt GUI that uses PyQt5.
-It's alpha software at this point and has a lot of missing functionality. `reo-qt` should be the command to launch the Qt5 UI.
+It can be launched by running `reo-qt`.
+It has nearly all the important functionality of the GTK version right now except the ability to toggle the text colors and custom definitions.
+So, it's almost feature complete but still needs some work.
+Live search can be enabled with the `-l` command-line parameter and debugging mode (verbosity) can be enabled with the `-v` parameter.

 ### How Reo came to exist